Twitch (service): Esports

 ESL tournaments have aired on Justin.tv and later Twitch.tv since 2009.
 The platform has also been a longtime broadcaster of the Evolution Championship Series.

 Twitch has been the official broadcaster of the League of Legends World Championship since 2012, as well as other League of Legends tournaments organized by Riot Games.

-Dota 2's premier tournament The International has been livestreamed on Twitch since 2013.
+Dota 2s premier tournament The International has been livestreamed on Twitch since 2013.

 The platform airs Rocket League tournaments organized by Psyonix since 2016.
 The ELeague also broadcasts events on Twitch since 2016.

 Twitch and Blizzard Entertainment signed a two-year deal in June 2017 to make Twitch be the exclusive streaming broadcaster of select Blizzard esports championship events, with viewers under Twitch Prime earning special rewards in various Blizzard games.
 Twitch also reached a deal in 2018 to be the streaming partner of the Overwatch League, with the site also offering an "All-Access Pass" with exclusive content, emotes, and in-game items for Overwatch.
-Blizzard switched to rival platform YouTube in 2020.

-Fortnite Battle Royale competitions have aired on Twitch since its launch in 2017, including the E3 2018 Fortnite Pro-Am and the 2019 Fortnite World Cup.
+Blizzard switched to rival platform YouTube in 2020.Fortnite Battle Royale competitions have aired on Twitch since its launch in 2017, including the E3 2018 Fortnite Pro-Am and the 2019 Fortnite World Cup.

 The NBA 2K League has been livestreamed on Twitch since its inception in 2018.

 As the COVID-19 pandemic suspended motorsports competitions around the world, several series launched sim racing competitions with real-life professional drivers.
 Some series had official broadcasts on Twitch, such as Formula One and IMSA.
 Many drivers also had their personal live streams on Twitch, as was the case of several eNASCAR iRacing Pro Invitational Series and INDYCAR iRacing Challenge drivers.